kvrao33/apigee-wsdl-doc/README.md

 6. Upload to Apigee:
    - Upload the generated zip folder/bundle directly to Apigee, and you can rename it as needed.

----

-You can copy and paste this plain text content into your GitHub repository's README file.